Source (14 min)

 1. Insert a chart into your project.
 The Salesforce Configuration window opens.

-2. Select Report as the source, use the dropdown to select the report in Salesforce, and set the number of records to pull.
+2. Select Report as the source, use the dropdown to select the Report in Salesforce, and set the number of records to pull.
 When using a report as your source, it must be in your recently viewed list.
-This can be done by logging into your Salesforce account and opening the report you want to use.
+You can do this by logging into your Salesforce account and opening the Report you want to use.
 Click Next.

-3. You do not need to set conditions when using a Report as your source as these filters are set on your report in Salesforce.
+3. You do not need to set conditions when using a Report as your source; these filters are set on your Report in Salesforce.
 If you require additional filters, add them in the Conditions step.
 Click Next.

-4. Configure the mapping for your X and Y axis.
+4. Configure the mapping for your X and Y axes.
 You can choose to format how the data displays for each axis.
 Click Apply.

-The configured chart will display each opportunity stage and the opportunity name.
-Remember to use a simple report when using it as a source for a chart.
+The configured chart will display each opportunity stage and its name.
+Remember to use a simple report as a chart source.

 04 Custom Source